OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 ![release management second release](release-mangement-second-release.png)

-When you deploy to **Staging** you will see this message a lot.
+When you deploy to **Staging** you will see this message.
 That is expected, especially for this sample project.
 The redeployment parameter is set to `No`, and we haven't created any new releases.

 ![release management second deployment](release-management-skip-already-installed-release.png)

-Promote that release to **Proudction**.
+Promote that release to **Production**.
 During this deployment, you'll see the manual interventions and auto-approvals in action.
 First up, the manual intervention should have the version being deployed along with the release notes.

 ![manual intervention with rendered release notes](manual-intervention-rendered-release-notes.png)